singh1114/best/_posts/2020-10-24-series-post-2.md

 skip_toc: true
 ---

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.

 ## How to create series with Best Jekyll theme

 Just add the following code in the Front matter.
 To define the second part, keep incrementing the series part value.